+Sebastian Fagerlund has established himself as one of the most prominent European composers of his generation.
 He studied composition at the Sibelius Academy in Helsinki under the guidance of Erkki Jokinen and received his diploma in composition in 2004.
-He has also attended composition masterclasses led by Michael Jarrel, Magnus Lindberg and Ivan Fedele.
-Currently Fagerlund works as a freelance composer based in Helsinki.

-In 2011 Fagerlund was awarded Finland's most renowned music prize, the Teosto Prize, for his orchestral work Ignite.
+In 2011 Fagerlund was awarded Finland's renowned Teosto Prize for his orchestral work Ignite.
 The same year Ignite was also selected as a recommended work at the International Rostrum of Composers 2011 in Vienna.